 THE FIRST TIMER’S GUIDE TO ZOZOBRA

 There are no current COVID restrictions in place.
 While masks are optional, masking is encouraged and masks will be available for free at the venue.
 We have increased the number of hand-washing stations and hand sanitizer will be available.
 There will be a vaccination booth on site.
-We will institute any changes required on Friday, September 2nd by our Federal and State public health officials.
+We will institute any changes required on Friday, September 1, 2023 by Federal and State public health officials.

 Who is Zozobra?

 What’s this gloomy guy’s backstory?
 An empty-headed monster, out to wreak havoc whenever and wherever he can, Santa Fe’s biggest trouble-maker gladly takes the blame––or rather the credit––for everything that goes wrong in life.
 Zozobra, whose name comes from a Spanish expression meaning “the gloomy one,” has a fascinating history worth discovering, and any Santa Fesino has tales to share of this local outlaw’s dastardly deeds.
-But for now, let’s take you right into the heart of the action.
+But for now, let’s take you right into the heart of this famous New Mexico event.

 The When and The Where of Zozobra